oddbird/oddsite/content/2017/02/04/sample.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

     This is a blockquote with citation.
 Vestibulum tortor quam, feugiat vitae,
     ultricies eget, tempor sit amet, ante.

-   ---Name of cited source here preceeded by 2 or 3 ``-`` characters
+    --Name of cited source here preceeded by 2 or 3 ``-`` characters

 .. epigraph::

     Gives the blockquote a class of epigraph.
 Maybe not needed as we can still
     use the citation below.

-   ---Name of cited source here preceeded by 2 or 3 ``-`` characters
+    --Name of cited source here preceeded by 2 or 3 ``-`` characters

 .. highlights::

     Highlights summarize the main points of a document or section, often
     consisting of a list.

 .. pull-quote::

     A pull-quote is a small selection of text ‘pulled out and quoted’,
     typically in a larger typeface.
 Pull-quotes are used to attract attention,
     especially in long articles.